chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.utf8.md

 ## Summary of Management History and Performance

-Copper rockfish is managed by the Pacific Fishery Management Council (PFMC) as a part of the Nearshore Rockfish North and Nearshore Rockfish South complexes.
-The North and South areas are split at 40$^\circ$ 10' Lat.
+Copper rockfish is managed by the Pacific Fishery Management Council (PFMC) as a part of the Nearshore Rockfish North and Nearshore Rockfish South complexes, split at 40$^\circ$ 10' Lat.
 N. off the West Coast.
-The complex is managed based on a complex level overfishing limit (OFL) and annual catch limit (ACL).
-The OFL and ACL values (set equal to the species-specific Acceptable Biological Catch) for the complex are determined by summing the species-specific contributions for all stocks managed in the complexes.
-Removals for species within the Nearshore Rockfish complex are managed and tracked against the complex total OFL and ACL, rather than on a species by species basis.
+Each complex, comprised of nearshore rockfish species, is managed based on a complex level overfishing limit (OFL) and annual catch limit (ACL) that are determined by summing the species-specific OFLs and ACLs (ACLs set equal to the Acceptable Biological Catch) contributions for all stocks managed in the complex (North or South).
+Removals for species within the Nearshore Rockfish North and South complexes are managed and tracked against the complex total OFL and ACL, rather than on a species by species basis.

 Table \ref{tab:ofl} show the Nearshore Rockfish North and South complex level OFLs and ACLs, the copper rockfish OFL and ACL contributions amounts for both areas, the state-specific allocations of the copper rockfish ACL contribution (the south copper rockfish ACL plus 25 percent allocated to California from the north ACL), and the total removals for California, north of Point Conception.